Arrupe Fellowships in International Development

-Awardees are also expected to complete our sequence of Project Management courses in Project Accounting, Project Design, Project Proposal Develoment and Project Monitoring and Evaluation.
+Awardees are also expected to complete our sequence of Project Management courses in Project Accounting, Project Design, Project Proposal Develoment and Project Assessment.

 - At least one and preferably two years of work experience in a developing country.
 Preferential consideration is given to applicants who have work experience in a developing country as a volunteer with the Jesuit Volunteers International, Jesuit Relief Services, the US Peace Corps, or other similar organizations.

 - Professional proficiency in French, Spanish, Arabic, or the ability to obtain professional proficiency given a summer language immersion experience.
 French is preferred.

 - Indicate in their statement of purpose their willingness to apply and, if selected, accept up to a one year post-graduate International Development Fellowship with Catholic Relief Services (CRS).